lucianoccosta/instances-ijoc-dyn-sar/README.md

 # Instances

 Repository containing the datasets that were considered in the paper "Costa, Luciano; Contardo, Claudio; Desaulniers, Guy; Yarkony, Julian.
-Stabilized column generation via the dynamic separation of aggregated rows" accepted to be published in INFORM Journal on Computing.
+Stabilized column generation via the dynamic separation of aggregated rows" accepted to be published in INFORMS Journal on Computing.

 Each folder contains instances files, as well as a README file, for the following problems: